TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-ductf/2023-09-04-ductf-2023-wrong-signal.md

 ### Where are the segfaults coming from?

 While all these observations are fine and dandy, the decompilation misses something crucial.
 Isn't it weird how `local_c0` seems to be working with addresses and jumping around without actually doing *anything*?
-Turns out, there's a sneaky little dereference at `0x401305`.
+Turns out, there's a sneaky little dereference after the switch-case, at `0x401305`.
 ```armasm
 ; 0x4012fe.
 Load `local_c0` from stack to RAX.
 MOV        RAX,qword ptr [RBP + local_c0]